telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * In responses, `metadata` is set to `{}` if the attribute doesn't have any metadata.

-The metadata update semantics used by Orion Context Broker (and the related `overrideMetadata` option are detailed in [this section of the documentation](#metadata-update-semantics).
+The metadata update semantics used by Orion (and the related `overrideMetadata` option are detailed in [this section of the documentation](#metadata-update-semantics).

 ## Special Attribute Types

-Generally speaking, user-defined attribute types are informative; they are processed by the NGSIv2 server in an opaque way.
+Generally speaking, user-defined attribute types are informative; they are processed by Orion in an opaque way.
 Nonetheless, the types described below are used to convey a special
 meaning:

 * `DateTime`:  identifies dates, in ISO8601 format.
 These attributes can be used with the query